neutralinojs/neutralinojs.github.io/docs/api/app.md

 Opens a URL with the default web browser.

 :::tip
-If your application is running on the default web browser, this method will open a new tab.
+If your application is running in the default web browser, this method will open a new tab.
 :::

 ### OpenActionOptions